 Many foreign-born undocumented persons live and work in the United States.
 If they are basically law-abiding and form family ties here, U.S. immigration authorities might not bother them.
 However, an arrest could happen any time; possibly because someone decides to call U.S. immigration agents and tip them off, in an effort to have them deported.
 If that occurs, what is likely to happen next?

 You are indeed at risk that someone; perhaps an employer who doesn't want to pay you, or a neighbor with a grudge; contacts U.S. immigration authorities (specifically, Immigration and Customs Enforcement, or ICE).
 However, nothing will happen immediately or automatically.

 First, there is the question of whether ICE will act on this tip.
 They do not have the resources to follow up on every tip they get.
 They might simply ignore it.

 After an arrest, you will most likely be charged with being deportable, released on bond, and then told to appear in Immigration Court on a certain day.
-A document called the “Notice to Appear” or NTA will describe the charges against you (that you're in the U.S. unlawfully, most likely) and give you a date for your first court appearance, called a “Master Calendar” hearing.
-If you have any defenses to deportation, you can then ask for a full court hearing at a later date (called a “Merits Hearing.”)
+A document called the Notice to Appear or NTA will describe the charges against you (that you're in the U.S. unlawfully, most likely) and give you a date for your first court appearance, called a Master Calendar hearing.